isomerpages/moe-rafflesgirlssch/_about-us/Careers at RGS/Job Openings.md

 *   Prepare lessons according to the department's requirements
 *   Apply pedagogy which is aligned with that of the school/department
 *   Set and mark assignments/tests of your classes
-*   Track and monitor pupils' performance and if necessary conduct remedial lessons
+*   Track and monitor pupils' performance and if necessary conduct remedial lessons&nbsp;
-*   Communicate with parents of the pupil with regard to behaviour in school, academic  performance or any intervention that is necessary for the well-being of the pupil
+*   Communicate with parents of the pupil with regard to behaviour in school, academic&nbsp; performance or any intervention that is necessary for the well-being of the pupil

 **Job Requirements**